CovertLab/WholeCellEcoliRelease/docs/google-cloud.md

 for quick access.
 * You can rearrange and hide the "cards" on the console's home page.

-**Optional:** Set up a chart to display worker node CPU utilization.
+**Optional:** Set up a chart to display CPU utilization.
-(_"Worker nodes"_ are the Compute Engine virtual machines that run the "real work" firetasks of the simulation and analysis.)

-  1. Move the "Compute Engine" card to top dead center position.
+  1. Move the "Compute Engine" card to top center position.
   1. In this card's `⋮` menu, click `Add Chart`.
-  1. Title it `Worker load`.
+  1. Title it `CPU usage`.
   1. Add Metric type `instance/cpu/utilization` with
-  filter `metric.labels.instance_name = starts_with("fireworker")`.
+     filter `resource.type = "gce_instance"`.
-  1. Add Metric type `instance/disk/read_bytes_count` with the same filter, group by `resource.label.project_id`, aggregate `Sum`.
-  1. Add Metric type `instance/disk/write_bytes_count` with the same filter, group by `resource.label.project_id`, aggregate `Sum`.
   1. Click `Save`.

+To make a chart for just Fireworkers, user a filter like `metric.labels.instance_name = starts_with("fireworker")`.

 ### Monitor

 * Use your web browser bookmark to open the [Google Cloud Platform console](https://console.cloud.google.com/home/dashboard) home page.
-Use the `☰` menu to navigate to the other pages.
+Use the `☰` menu or more bookmarks to navigate to the other pages.

 * Open the [Compute Engine — VM instances](https://console.cloud.google.com/compute/instances)
 page to see the list of running Compute Engine VM instances.